canozcivelek/lane-detection-with-steer-and-departure/README.md

 ### Lane Detection, Curve Fitting & Calculations

 #### plotHistogram()
-Plotting a for the bottom half of the image is an essential part to obtain the information of where exactly the left and right lanes start.
+Plotting a histogram for the bottom half of the image is an essential part to obtain the information of where exactly the left and right lanes start.
 Upon analyzing the histogram, one can see there is two distinct peaks where all the white pixels are detected.
 A very good indicator of where the left and right lanes begin.
 Since the histogram x coordinate represent the x coordinate of our analyzed frame, it means we now have x coordinates to start searching for the lanes.

 ![alt text](https://github.com/canozcivelek/lane-detection-with-steer-and-departure/blob/master/Images/histogram.png)